 Fast forward to today and Nike uses Instagram to share engaging video and photo ads that we can all learn from.
 Can you imagine what the “Best Day Ever” in global sports would look like?
 Nike already did with this video ad that includes amateurs waking up to run, female athletes launching video games, and running shoes grown from a seed.

-You might not ever have their US$34B marketing strategy, but you can learn from them and start to reach for the substance of their storytelling.
+You might not ever have a budget that comes close to their $34B marketing strategy, but you can learn from them and start to reach for the substance of their storytelling.

-If you’re ready to get started with brand storytelling, use some of the examples above as research and a roadmap for your own strategy.
-Create a solid foundational story of who you are, like Warby Parker.
-Identify your values, areas of expertise, and outline the real-life challenges in those spaces.
-Find or create stories about experiences that your customers might have in those areas.
+If you’re ready to get started with brand storytelling, use some of the examples above as inspiration and a roadmap for your own strategy.
+Create a solid foundational story about who you are, identify your values, areas of expertise, and outline the real-life challenges in those spaces.
+Find or create stories about experiences that are meaningful to your customers.
 Solve their problems and entertain them without trying to sell them a product.

-When you’re ready, create micro-stories on social media to get the hang of it.
-Interview an influencer or a customer for a blog post.
-Get your YouTube channel going and start sharing content.
+When you’re ready, start putting your stories out into the world.
 Just remember, brand storytelling does not mean telling the story of your brand or product over and over again.
-Center the experiences of real people and use them to show your customers that you care about the same things they do.
+Center stories around the experiences of real people and use them to show your customers that you care about the same things they do.
 Create an emotional connection.
 Product sales will follow.

 Brand storytelling is a complex mix of branding disciplines.
-You need a solid brand identity, a brand management strategy, and a clear understanding of how to tell on-brand stories consistently.
-If you want to understand these foundational branding tactics and how to become a successful brand storyteller, you can to learn more about branding, storytelling, and technology.
+To do it well, you need a solid brand identity, a brand management strategy, and a clear understanding of how to tell on-brand stories consistently.
+To understand more about these foundational branding tactics and how to become a successful brand storyteller, visit our blog.